makimo/rules-for-young-programmers/README.md

 ## XXXIII

 Learn the boundaries of your basic tools.
 Oftentimes, a developer is introduced to both a language and a library or framework at the same time and they cannot separate one from the other.
-Similarily, a trog is a dog combined with the nearest tree.
+Similarly, a trog is a dog combined with the nearest tree.
 I wonder why people don't use this term more often?

 ## XXXIV